 Examples of assumption of responsibility

-In adulthood, most people are able to lead their lives on their own responsibility.
-Of course, this does not mean that you may not shy away from one or two necessary tasks.
+In adulthood, most people are able to live their life independent to lead.
+Of course, that doesn't mean that you won't shy away from one or two necessary tasks.
 Wrong decisions are also part of it.

 "If only I hadn't been so irresponsible back then!"
 You hear this statement quite often from older people when they look back on their time as young adults.
 It is important that you learn from negative experiences and do not repeat past mistakes.